emmanuelterah/Monstro-app/README.md

 7. BackgroundDisplay.js: This file contains the code for a component responsible for displaying background images or colors based on weather conditions, time of day, or other factors.
 It enhances the visual appeal of the application.

-This components are essential in helping us organize and modularize our code for easier development and maintenance.
+These components are essential in helping us organize and modularize our code for easier development and maintenance.

 ## Features